davidmweber/jekyll-example/README.md

 ``` bash
 jekyll serve -w
 ```
-.
 Just point your browser to [http://localhost:4000/](http://localhost:4000/).
 Refresh as needed.
+Use `git` to commit and push your changes back to GitHub.
+Note that this process will change to formal pull requests rather than direct commits to the live site when we go live.

 ## Site setup